dlt-hub/dlt/docs/website/docs/reference/performance.md

 processing.

 ### Disabling and enabling file compression
 Several [text file formats](../dlt-ecosystem/file-formats/) have `gzip` compression enabled by default.
-If you wish that your load packages have uncompressed files (ie. to debug the content easily), change `data_writer.disable_compression` configuration.
+If you wish that your load packages have uncompressed files (ie. to debug the content easily), change `data_writer.disable_compression` in config.toml.
 The entry below will disable the compression of the files processed in `normalize` stage.
 ```toml
 [normalize.data_writer]
 disable_compression=false